 In China, the annual revenue of luxury jewelry should reach almost 7 billion USD in 2021.
 The annual growth is expected to reach 6% and most revenue will be generated in China for the coming year.
 Luxury brands are heaving.
 They want to benefit from this unique growth and get their slice of the cake.
 Especially in January – February 2021, jewelry sales in China reached a 99% increase from the same period a year ago.
 The opportunities are tremendous like the local competition.
 The market is dominated by luxury giants like Cartier, Chanel, Tiffany & Co, Dior, and Bvlgari.
 Chinese are sensitive to craftsmanship, material, design, and brand when they look for jewelry.
 In a word, storytelling is everything when you want to build your jewelry brand in China.

-In 2021, the success of gold and diamond among Chinese is still accurate.
+In 2021, the success of gold and diamond among the Chinese is still accurate.
 In the coming months and years, we should see a soaring success of rose gold over white gold and yellow gold.
-The new trend setters are younger consumers and especially post-1980s consumers who contributed to 80% of China’s diamond sales a couple of years ago.
+The new trendsetters are younger consumers and especially post-1980s consumers who contributed to 80% of China’s diamond sales a couple of years ago.
 Any luxury jewelry brand needs to understand and engage with Generation Z and Millennials.
 The image of luxury jewelry is evolving in China compared to the West.
-For instance, diamond is the most appreciated material by Chinese, which is considered to be a trendy material rather than a symbol of commitment.
+For instance, diamond is the most appreciated material by the Chinese, which is considered to be a trendy material rather than a symbol of commitment.

 For the coming year, it is important to stand ahead of trends since the market is evolving fast.
 Luxury jewelry is moving towards a gender-fluid approach.
 Chinese are looking for diversification and men often complain about the lack of finesse and sophistication among male jewelry.
 The available items often include rapper chains, cufflinks, belt buckles, and gothic rings.
 Luxury brands saw Chinese stars and celebrities wear women’s jewelry and followers appreciate that.
 Chinese men are now purchasing jewelry items like Cartier’s bracelets, Piaget’s Possession rings, Fred’s Force 10 bracelets, etc. Open your mind and take the lead of diversification among male jewelry in China.